What’s the quickest way to locate a radon point of entry? SNIFF for Thoron.

 Thoron sniffing to locate radon entry points

 If there is much uranium in the soil then usually there is also some thorium.
-Usually, therefore, if the soil gas, in the soil, contains lots of radon, it will also contain significant amounts of thoron.
+Therefore if the soil gas contains lots of radon, it will usually contain significant amounts of thoron as well.

 The RAD7 is capable of making a direct and specific measurement of thoron*.
 The first daughter of thoron, polonium 216, has a half-life of just 150 msec.
 So the response of the RAD7 to thoron is virtually instantaneous – all that is required is to get the thoron into the measurement chamber, which takes maybe 30 seconds or so.
 So sniffing for thoron has two big advantages over other techniques to locate radon entry points.
 One is that the thoron is localized to the radon entry points.
 The second is that the instrument response is instantaneous – you see it immediately when you sample close to the entry point.

-Note that you can monitor the thoron level by listening to the beeps, produced by the RAD7, with the tone set to Geiger, and monitoring the LCD status display, which shows if the beep was in the B, thoron, window.
+Note that you can monitor the thoron level by listening to the beeps, produced by the RAD7, with the tone set to Geiger, and monitoring the LCD status display, which shows if the beep was in the B Window, which represents thoron.
 In addition, you may set the cycle time to as little as 2 minutes, and, with THORON on, print the thoron concentration every cycle.
 Or you can monitor the count rate in Window B directly.
 As soon as you see thoron indicated, you know that you are within a foot or two of the radon entry point.
 You can move the probe around to find the highest count rate, and zero right in on the entry point.

 218Po is the first daughter of 222Rn, and has a 3.05 min. half life.
 By counting only 218Po decays, the RAD7, in SNIFF mode, gives a rapid response to and recovery from high radon levels.